COSAE-FR/riproxy/README.md

 ###### Listening interface is direct (direct)

-A boolean (true/false) that indicates if the WPAD service listening interface network should be added to the direct network list.
+A boolean (true/false).
+If true, the WPAD service listening interface network will be added to the direct network list.

 #### Proxy service (proxy)